Adam-Developing/Email_Checker/readme.md

 - Verify OAuth client ID is correct in `manifest.json`

 **Authentication failing:**
-- Clear account authorization data in extension settings
+- Clear account authorisation data in extension settings
-- Re-authorize with the correct Gmail account
+- Re-authorise with the correct Gmail account
 - Ensure OAuth consent screen is configured in Google Cloud Console

 ## License

-This project is provided as-is for educational and personal use.
+This project is provided under the MIT license.